e-ucm/rage-analytics/README.md

 ## Simple usage

 0. Open a shell in a recent linux (we use Ubuntu 14.04+).
 You must be root (`sudo su -`) unless you already have `docker` running and a compatible version of `docker-compose` installed
-1. `wget -O - https://raw.githubusercontent.com/e-ucm/rage-analytics/master/launch-all.sh | /bin/bash`
+1. `wget -O - https://raw.githubusercontent.com/e-ucm/rage-analytics/master/rage-analytics.sh | /bin/bash -s launch`
 2. follow the instructions in the [Quickstart guide](https://github.com/e-ucm/rage-analytics/wiki/Quickstart) to learn more

 ... and type `docker-compose ps` to check that everything has been launched.
 Expected output: